Trashytalk/piwardrive/docs/persistence.rst

 :class:`HealthRecord` rows and can be queried with ``load_recent_health``.
 The same file stores ``AppState`` which remembers the last active screen and the start time of the previous session.
-When PiWardrive launches these values are restored so the GUI picks up where it left off.
-Database connections are cached so repeated calls do not reinitialise the schema, reducing disk I/O.
+When PiWardrive launches these values are restored so the GUI (or browser interface) picks up where it left off.
+Database connections are
+cached so repeated calls do not reinitialise the schema, reducing disk I/O.
 The connection is placed into write-ahead logging mode using ``PRAGMA journal_mode=WAL`` to improve read/write concurrency.